csierramejia/pet-health-service/README.md

 ## Environment Variables

-Create a `.env` file in the root directory and add the following variables:
+Create a `src/.env` file in the root directory and add the following variables:
 ```env
 URL_MONGODB=mongodb://localhost:27017/petHealthService
 PORT=3000